tao-j/Keiser2ANT/README.md

 # Keiser BLE GAP to ANT+

-This project listens to Keiser M series BLE broadcast (GAP) and retransmit them in ANT+ compatible profiles.
+This project listens to Keiser M series BLE broadcast ([GAP spec](https://dev.keiser.com/mseries/direct/)) and retransmit them in ANT+ compatible profiles.
+ANT+ specs can be obtained but not distributed at [here](https://www.thisisant.com/my-ant/join-adopter/).

 ## Hardware requirement
 + A BLE compatible receiver